Custom Cranes for Roll Handling

-The roll handler can be hung from a cranes
+- The roll handler shown is mounted on a manipulator, but it can also be hung from a crane

 Shaft Length: The length of the roll handler’s shaft can be varied by pulling a pin and swapping shafts.